polyaxon/polyaxon/site/templates/integrations/components.md

 ## Fetch component to the current working dir

-You can use the CLI to fetch the component to local file:
+You can use the CLI to fetch the component to a local file:

 ```bash
 polyaxon hub --name={{name}} get --save